firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/diy-battery-sourcing-and-welding.md

 - **Calibrate adjustable chargers.** Trim VR1 for output voltage, VR2 for charge current, and VR3 for cutoff while the pack sits partially discharged so you stop guessing and over-driving AliExpress supplies.【F:knowledge/notes/input_part004_review.md†L360-L360】
 - **Know when BMSs sleep.** Happy BMS packs can latch their discharge MOSFETs off after reconnection; wake them with a brief charger tap before blaming wiring or the controller.【F:knowledge/notes/input_part004_review.md†L301-L302】
 - **Protect LiPo experiments.** A Daly-protected 4 Ah LiPo sank to 0.5 V per cell when left unattended, killing €120 worth of cells—treat LiPo scooters as supervised builds or upgrade the BMS hardware.【F:knowledge/notes/input_part004_review.md†L387-L387】
+- **Store lithium packs at mid-SOC in fire-resistant containers.** Water-damaged groups left at 100 % stayed depressed; Denis now parks large assemblies near 50 %, replaces suspect cells, and keeps them in LiPo-safe bags with extinguishers nearby to mitigate runaway risk.[^storage-bags]
+- **Respect scooter charge-port limits.** Keep on-board charging near 2 A so the internal BMS handles the load, and top external packs off-scooter with dedicated 3 A+ chargers through their own leads when you need faster turnaround.[^charge-port-limit]

 ### 21700 Dimension Cheat Sheet
 - **Samsung 50E:** ≈21.12 mm with wrap.